Welcome To SURYA YOGA CAMP 2019 information & booking web site.

-Now in its tenth year, Surya Yoga Camp is about getting away, trying new forms of yoga and movement and finding harmony, within yourself and with those around you.
+Now in its eleventh year, Surya Yoga Camp is about getting away, trying new forms of yoga and movement and finding harmony, within yourself and with those around you.
 It’s a small festival which takes place once a year and welcomes families and single visitors alike.

-In 2018 the festival will be held over the late May bank holiday from 25th – 30th May at Chyan Cultural Centre, Nr Falmouth, Cornwall.
+In 2019 the festival will be held over the late May bank holiday from 24th – 28th May at Chyan Cultural Centre, Nr Falmouth, Cornwall.
 Arrivals from 4pm on Friday 24th, workshops Saturday to Tuesday inclusive and departures by 4:30pm on Tuesday.

 Surya is incredibly lucky to be based at Chyan Cultural Centre; an eleven acre site deep in the Cornish countryside.
 Ideal for retreats and for returning to nature, some of the land is wild, some is nature reserve and there is plenty of flat meadow for camping.
 Chyan has two large, modern barns for classes plus several marquees.
 We are blessed to be able to hold the festival in such a beautiful, peaceful and positive space. https://chyan.org/ The festival was founded in 2009 by Amanda Brown and Stephanie Jackson.

 Surya is a great place to expand your yoga horizons; whether you are a lifelong yogi or a newcomer; from early meditation practice to kirtan evenings – diversity, openness and exploration are able to flourish in our non-judgemental space.

 All of our teachers are here because they love what they do.
 They have been specially selected for their enthusiasm, their skill and their dedication to yoga or chosen discipline.
 They are all qualified and experienced.
 Not only that, but they all come and work on an exchange basis, which is what helps to keep the cost of the festival low.
 Without their generosity of spirit, Surya would be an entirely different event and I thank them for being prepared to offer their services and for bringing their energy to hold the space.

 Visit facebook and ‘like’ surya yoga camp to find out more.
 (Click on the facebook icon below the menu bar on this page).